beeware/briefcase/docs/reference/platforms/android/gradle.rst

 While it is possible to use `briefcase package android` to produce an APK or AAB file for distribution, the file is *not* usable as-is.
-It must be signed regardless of whether you're distributing your app through the Play Store, or ad-hoc via sideloading an APK.
+It must be signed regardless of whether you're distributing your app through the Play Store, or via loading the APK directly.
 For details on how to manually sign your code, see the instructions on `signing an Android App Bundle
 <https://briefcase.readthedocs.io/en/stable/how-to/publishing/android.html#sign-the-android-app-bundle>`__.```